wp-plugins/embedplus-for-wordpress/readme.txt

 * Looping / Auto Replay - Repeat a scene you like or the whole video over and over.
 * Other DVD-like controls
 * Auto HD
-* [User-friendly YouTube Analytics Dashboard](https://www.embedplus.com/dashboard/wordpress-video-analytics-seo.aspx) - Learn how much your visitors are actually watching the videos you post, and more.
-Use it to supplement Google Analytics.

 ...All without having to alter the original video's content.
 Please see the YouTube embed on our [home page](http://embedplus.com) demo to try some of these features.
 If you like them, come back here to download the WordPress plugin so that your visitors also see them in your existing and future YouTube embeds -- even if you use the nifty [oEmbed method](http://codex.wordpress.org/Embeds) of just [pasting a YouTube video link on its own line](http://s.wordpress.org/extend/plugins/embedplus-for-wordpress/screenshot-1.jpg?r=618112).

+After installing, you have the option of adding our [user-friendly YouTube Analytics Dashboard](https://www.embedplus.com/dashboard/wordpress-video-analytics-seo.aspx).
+It can be a great complement to other Google Analytics plugins.
+Try it and get answers to questions like:

+* How much are your visitors actually watching the videos you post?
+* How does the view activity on your site compare to other sites like it?
+* What and when are your best and worst performers?
+* How much do the YouTube videos you embed rely on **your** site for views?

 There have been a few blog articles that reviewed our plugin.
 Here's the most recent that we've found: [WP Nuggets on EmbedPlus](http://wpnuggets.com/wp-plugin-review/embedplus/)